Sara-Tucker/python-notes/django/models.md

 db Field arguments:
 Each db Field takes a set of db Field-specific arguments.
 For example, CharField (and its subclasses) require a max_length argument which specifies the size of the VARCHAR database field used to store the data.

 There’s also a set of common optional arguments available to all db Field types.
-Here’s a quick summary of the most often-used ones:
+Here’s the most often-used ones:
 - null
     - If True, Django will store empty values as NULL in the database.
 Default is False.

 - blank
     - If True, the field is allowed to be blank.
 Default is False.
     - Note that this is different than null. null is purely database-related, whereas blank is validation-related.
 If a db Field has blank=True, form validation will allow entry of an empty value.
 If a field has blank=False, the field will be required.

 - choices
     - An iterable (collection) of tuples of two items ([(A, B), (A, B) ...]) to use as choices for this field.
 The default form widget will be a select box with these choices instead of the standard text field.
     - The first element in each tuple is the value to be 'set on the model'? and stored in the database.
 The second element is displayed by the db Field’s form widget.